 Recent studies have described significant morbidity and mortality associated with neonatal sepsis in countries where key multidrug resistant organisms are endemic [2].
 However, there is currently no literature that addresses the utility of fosfomycin in this specific setting.
-This review article will describe why fosfomycin is an attractive option for the treatment of neonatal sepsis caused by multidrug resistant bacteria, and will summarise current evidence regarding pharmacokinetics, dosing and clinical outcomes in this population.
+This review article will describe why fosfomycin is an attractive option for the treatment of neonatal sepsis caused by multidrug resistant (MDR) bacteria, and will summarise current evidence regarding pharmacokinetics, dosing and clinical outcomes in this population.

-Neonatal sepsis
+The burden of neonatal sepsis and AMR

-Despite significant progress in the reduction of child mortality (as identified in United Nations Millennium Development Goal 4), 23% of an estimated 2.9 million neonatal deaths a year are attributed to infection [3].
-Serious bacterial infections in neonates account for 3% of all disability-adjusted life years.
+Despite significant progress in the reduction of child mortality (United Nations Millennium Development Goal 4), 23% of an estimated 2.9 million neonatal deaths a year are attributed to infection [3].
 Sepsis of any cause in the neonatal period is significantly associated with adverse neurodevelopmental outcomes [4].

-Neonatal sepsis can be categorised by time of occurrence to enable broad differentiation between causative organisms.
-For the purposes of this paper, neonatal sepsis in the first 72 hours of life is classified as early onset sepsis (EOS), thought to arise from transplacental pathogens, or those originating from the maternal urogenital tract.
+Neonatal sepsis in the first 72 hours of life is classified as early onset sepsis (EOS), thought to arise from transplacental pathogens, or those originating from the maternal urogenital tract.
 The most common causative organisms seen in EOS are Group B streptococcus (48-53%) [5] followed by E.coli (18%).
 EOS occurs in approximately 0.9 per 1000 live births.
 However, the risk of sepsis increases with prematurity – 26% of babies with birth weight <1000g will have at least 1 episode of sepsis during their stay in hospital [6].
-There is evidence to suggest that the risk of Gram-negative EOS is higher in pre-term infants [7].
+There is evidence to suggest that the risk of Gram-negative EOS is higher in preterm infants [7].

 Late-onset sepsis (LOS) is associated with the postnatal environment and nosocomial pathogens such as coagulase negative Staphylococcus and Gram-negative bacilli.
-LOS constitutes a larger number of cases; pre-term infants have been shown to be at increased risk of LOS (36% of infants <28 weeks gestation develop one episode of LOS% vs. 16% of term infants in the neonatal intensive care setting [8]).
+LOS constitutes a larger number of cases; preterm infants have been shown to be at increased risk of LOS (36% of infants <28 weeks gestation develop one episode of LOS, 29.6% of moderately preterm (29-32 weeks), 17.5% of late preterm (33-36 weeks) and 16.5% of term infants in the neonatal intensive care setting [Tsai 2014, PIDJ 8]).

 In high income countries (HIC), Gram-positive pathogens are the most common causative organisms of LOS (60-70%), and are commonly associated with the use of indwelling catheters and with tertiary neonatal units [9], whereas Gram-negative pathogens are associated with worse clinical outcomes and are more epidemiologically significant in LOS in the setting of low and middle- income countries (LMICs) [5].

-EOS occurs in approximately 0.9 per 1000 live births.
+S occurs in approximately 0.9 per 1000 live births.
 However, the risk of sepsis increases with prematurity – 26% of babies with birth weight <1000g will have at least 1 episode of sepsis during their stay in hospital [6].
-There is evidence to suggest that the risk of Gram-negative EOS is higher in pre-term infants [7].
+There is evidence to suggest that the risk of Gram-negative EOS is higher in preterm infants [7]

-LOS constitutes a larger number of cases; pre-term infants have been shown to be at increased risk of LOS (36% of infants <28 weeks gestation develop one episode of LOS vs. 16% of term infants in the neonatal intensive care setting [8]).
+LOS constitutes a larger number of cases; preterm infants have been shown to be at increased risk of LOS (36% of infants <28 weeks gestation develop one episode of LOS vs. 16% of term infants in the neonatal intensive care setting [8]).
 In high income countries (HIC), Gram-positive pathogens are the most common causative organisms of LOS (60-70%), and are commonly associated with the use of indwelling catheters and with tertiary neonatal units [9], whereas Gram-negative pathogens are associated with worse clinical outcomes and are more epidemiologically significant in LOS in the setting of low and middle- income countries (LMICs) [5].
-Continued improvements in neonatal care combined with these factors contribute towards an increasing burden of Gram-negative neonatal sepsis in LMIC settings.